tiagojsag/playbook/purpose/index.md

 * Hire and train staff with different skills/ backgrounds who can create new tools, data, research and idea
 * Build an organistional structure that empowers individual ownership of our work, rewarding positive behaviour and a drive towards our results

-**2. Win the largest, best, most impactful, and most profitable projects** Under this priority, we will undertake 3 main activities.
+**2. Win the largest, best, most impactful, and most profitable projects.**

+Under this priority, we will undertake 3 main activities.

 * We are working on 20 projects in 2019 with an avg sized income of 200k